Sohaibmeo/ai-agent/docs/current-progress.md

 Lets make this page accessible through the settings icon dropdown options we will add before the change password called current plan or soemthing suitable

-Add credit cost modal for modify and swap modal changes

 # Proper Auth Implementation Plan